ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [x] Find basement key and get to basement.
 Basement can be access via Foundation Elevator.
 - [x] Broken lever goes to green house which appears to open a door to the Antechamber
 - [ ] There are 12 Major Keys on a green piece of paper?
-- [ ] How to unlock red door that's underground.
+- [x] How to unlock red door that's underground.
 - [ ] Get to Drafting Studio with magnifying glass for paper model of safe.
 - [ ] Get reservoir down to 6 for "entry level".
 - [ ] Find 4 character code that locks the gate behind the red door in the gears.
+Need the boiler room to turn it on.
+- [ ] Find admin key